Which University Has the Best Acceptance Rate?

 When discussing which university has the best acceptance rate, we should not miss out on the most esteemed academic institutions in the world, the Ivy League universities.
 They are known for their highly selective admissions process, high social status, and reputation for academic excellence.

-Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, University of Pennsylvania, Princeton University, and Yale University are the eight institutions that make up the League.
-A genuine accomplishment is receiving an acceptance letter from one of these institutions.
+Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, University of Pennsylvania, Princeton University, and Yale University make up the Ivy League.

-The schools with the highest acceptance rates for the 2020–2021 admissions cycle were Stanford and Columbia (3.9 percent).
-Now, which Ivy school has the highest acceptance rate?
-Cornell University has the highest acceptance rate of any university (8.7 percent undergraduate acceptance rate overall).
+Which Ivy school has the highest acceptance rate?
+Cornell University has the highest acceptance rate of any university (7 percent undergraduate acceptance rate overall).

 Additionally, Cornell University is thought to be the Ivy League institution with the easiest admissions requirements.
 This is based on the fact that it consistently has a higher acceptance rate than the other Ivies.